 For ease of turning in all final paperwork, a checklist has been created for you that can be found in Blackboard.
 Students will want to review the Verification of Completion of Program Requirements form early to ensure that requirements are completed on time.
 The Sign-Off & Distribution of Portfolios form can be found on the USD Graduate Records website closer to the end of the semester.
 After verifying that all items are complete and signed, compile all items into one packet, with the checklist as the coversheet and turn into the DNP Office.
-Any questions can be directed to your faculty advisor or Kate Todaro in the DNP Office.
+Any questions can be directed to your faculty advisor or Gina Manzella for APRN DNP students or clstudents.